Skip to main content Link Search Menu Expand Document (external link)

 Step 2.3: Sorting files by number of lines

 Our visualization is not really much of a race right now, since the order of files seems random.
 We need to sort the files by the number of lines they contain in descending order.
-We can do that in the same reactive block where we calculate files
+We can do that in the same place where we calculate files:

 Step 2.4: Varying the color of the dots by technology